 Asphalt Work Boots

 Asphalt paving boots are designed differently than regular work boots for concrete or construction.
 Since asphalt is composed of small particles that can build up and clog the treads in the bottoms of regular boots, asphalt work boots have flatter soles with minimal to no tread.
 Asphalt also reaches high temperatures as it’s being installed, and it can wear out regular soles quickly.
 Although we don’t have asphalt work boots that are heat resistance tested, we have plenty of asphalt workers wearing our wedges every day.
 If you find your soles wearing down quickly due to the heat, we can recommend re-soling your Thorogood boots with Vibram high heat outsoles, when it comes time to have them resoled.
 These high-performance soles are designed for ultimate work safety protection, have extreme heat resistance, and are exceptionally durable.
 If you love your Thorogood boots but want to pair them with the ultimate outsole, talk to your local cobbler or book a virtual cobbler appointment with Vibram about resoling your work boots for asphalt jobs.
-Currently, Thorogood’s only Vibram heat-resistant boot is part of our military line.

 Best Work Boots for Standing on Concrete